UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 We want to use a **Mixed Method Approach** as defined by Creswell & Creswell (2017) to answer research questions related to this projects contributions.
 First, we want to answer the qualitative research questions by literature review and interviews with experts in the field of human-autonomy teaming.
 In the second step we want to collect, analyze, and interpret quantitative data through simulation experiments using ArmA 3.
 We want to answer the quantitative research question by simulation experiments that are viable for human-autonomy teaming experimentation.

-## Qualitative Research Questions
+### 4.1 Qualitative Research Questions

-### Central question: What are the benefits of using human-supervised autonomous systems in a military environment?
+#### Central question: What are the benefits of using human-supervised autonomous systems in a military environment?
 The military is looking into increasing their capabilities star introducing unmanned vehicles (UVs) and robotic systems (Squire & Parasuraman, 2010) (de Visser & Parasuraman, 2011) (Chen & Barnes 2014).
 The factors driving the introduction of UVs to increase force lethality, survivor evacuation, and reducing human exposure to combat operations (Chen & Barnes 2014).
 Other factors are the reduction in personnel, reduction in labor cost, improve human safety and cost-saving ways to perform tasks without the human limitations and expense (Squire & Parasuraman, 2010) (Endsley, 2017).
 The literature provides some evidence where the use of human-supervised autonomous has been beneficial.

-### Subquestion 1: What is the current status of research on Human-autonomy teaming in the military?
+#### Subquestion 1: What is the current status of research on Human-autonomy teaming in the military?
 Current research being performed on the subject of dismounted infantry working with small robots, intelligent analysis, human working with intelligent agents managing teams of unmanned vehicles, vehicles with ground penetrating radars (Chen, 2018).
 Most of the research perform into the efficacy Some research perform in human-automation teaming is looking at the behavior and the synchronization between teams (Demir, McNeese, and Cooke, 2018).
 There are a number of research being conducted in the field of human-autonomy systems.
 Some of the research concentrate on the cognitive load of the human agent and how to decrease it.

-### Subquestion 2: How could autonomous systems be integrated into the armed forces, ensuring that legal aspects are adhered to?
+#### Subquestion 2: How could autonomous systems be integrated into the armed forces, ensuring that legal aspects are adhered to?
 The suggestion for autonomous systems to ensure they adhered to legal implication is to rest the authority on a human supervisor (Chen & Barnes 2014).
 Humans still understand patterns behavior, human intentions, macro implications and ethical responsibilities much better than artificial systems (Chen & Barnes 2014).
 For this reason, the system autonomous agent shall always remain subordinate to their human counterparts (Chen & Barnes 2014).
 The human will only be allowed the agent to act autonomously only specified conditions (Chen & Barnes 2014).
 John H. Northrop and Associate conducted a study which suggests developing a matrix defining the level of automation (Chesebrough & Dooley, 2018).
 This matrix should provide the need and level of autonomous tactical needed to accomplish the mission within the constraints of mission parameters (Chesebrough & Dooley, 2018).
 The literature has provided a number of solutions to integrate rules of engagement, ethical and legal tenants.

-## Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?
+### 4.2 Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?

-### Hypothesis 1: Unmanned Systems can be operated autonomously with the same reliability as human-operated once in a virtual military scenario.
+#### Hypothesis 1: Unmanned Systems can be operated autonomously with the same reliability as human-operated once in a virtual military scenario.

-### Hypothesis 2: By using autonomous systems, military missions can be conducted with less human personnel.
+#### Hypothesis 2: By using autonomous systems, military missions can be conducted with less human personnel.

-### Hypothesis 3: The use of autonomous systems could extend the range of military operations.
+#### Hypothesis 3: The use of autonomous systems could extend the range of military operations.

-## Preliminary framework / setup of the experimental Study Method Plan
+## 5. Preliminary framework / setup of the experimental Study Method Plan
 To answer our projects quantitative research questions we set up an experimental Design to "manipulates one or more variables in order to evaluate how this manipulation impacts an outcome or outcomes of interest" (Creswell & Creswell, 2018, p.
 147) with the following components:

-### Participants
+### 5.1 Participants
 Our group will create scenarios to compare human actions against autonomous agents to determine the reliability of the autonomous agents.
 One or both members of our research group will act as human users in the simulation.
 At this time no further human participants are needed.
 If further persons are needed, then gamers which have been exposed to the simulation framework or military personnel which has experience of dealing with unmanned systems would be best suited for this.

+### 5.2 Variables
-### Independent variables:
+#### 5.2.1 Independent variables:
 * Level of autonomy  {semi-autonomous, supervised autonomous, fully autonomous},
 * Amount of targets {1..n}
 * Amount of UCAV (Unmanned Combat Aerial Vehicle ) {1..n}